EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 ### ReactionElement

+This object is part of the EnzymeReaction object and describes either an educt, product or modifier.
+The latter includes buffers, counter-ions as well as proteins/enzymes.

 - __species_id__
     - Type: string
     - Description: Internal identifier to either a protein or reactant defined in the EnzymeMLDocument.